Lallapallooza/gpt.rs/docs/backend.md

 PTIR is designed to be optimization-friendly: LLM attention is expressed as a **pattern** over core ops (no dedicated attention op).

+Source of truth: `crates/gpt-rs/src/backend/spec.rs`.
+If this doc and the code disagree, fix the doc or fix the code.

 ## Versioning

 - Serialized PTIR programs MUST set `spec_version = ptir.v0.4`.